 MTurk is an Amazon, Inc. marketplace where requesters post Human Intelligence Tasks (HITs) for workers to complete.
 To translate this into more academic (and less transactional!) terms, the requester is the researcher who is looking for participants (workers) to complete a study (HIT).

-Requesters post the HIT to the marketplace with a brief description of the task, estimated time commitment, and the amount of compensation that will is paid upon successful task completion.
+Requesters post the HIT to the marketplace with a brief description of the task, estimated time commitment, and the amount of compensation that will be paid upon successful task completion.
 Workers can view available tasks and sign up for those they deem worth their while.

 After workers submit completed HITs, MTurk requires requesters to approve or reject each submission.
 However, the process of manually approving HITs is both time consuming and ethically dubious for the researcher, as rejected workers are not paid for their time.
 That’s why FindingFive automatically approves all HITs for you, so you can skip this step entirely and get straight to your data.
 Upon approval, workers are paid straight from funds loaded into the requester’s Amazon Web Services (AWS) account.